UCIL Academy

 Stacks Image 9

-The Diploma to Degree program is designed for students who want to graduate from a United States College, having simultaneously earned an Associate of Arts Degree in General Studies and a United States high school diploma.
-This program, which you can complete from your 'home country ', is known for its academic rigor, challenging you to reach your full potential.
-It also prepares you for the twenty-first century workforce, allowing you to earn college credit that can be easily transferred to universities for advanced degrees.
+The Diploma to Degree program is designed for high School students to receive University Accredited courses in General EDUCATION Studies.
+This program, which you can complete from your 'home country', is known for its academic rigor, challenging you to reach your full potential.
+More importantly, it equips you with the skills and knowledge needed for the twenty-first century workforce, allowing you to earn University credit that can be easily transferred to universities for advanced degrees.
+These CREDITS are

 How it works: